jdoleary/garden/Body/Exercise Philosophy.md

 - Eccentric movements (resistance while extending) supports recovery and rehabilitation
 - Concentric movements (resistance while contracting) supports strength development

-Full range of motion and compression and release stimulates blood flow and senovial fluid
+Full range of motion and compression and release stimulates blood flow and synovial fluid

 ## Somatic Awareness
 Just as you can improve your ability to articulate your fingers (compare a guitarist to a non-guitarist), you can also improve your inner body awareness.